kigunoDark/100DaysChallehge-/log.md

 **Link to work:** https://github.com/kigunoDark/100DaysChallehge-

-## Day 9: January 24 2019
+## Day 10: January 25 2019

-**Today's Progress**: Have some problems with getting information from radio buttons.
-When I get it, it dosen't show value.
-Just word "on".
-However, I created a validation of my input by using express-validator and validator.
+**Today's Progress**: I have fixed some logic and design problems in my project, and also have done refactoring of some css code.
+Now it's better then it

 **Thoughts:**
 1. Fixhed problems with radiobattons - animation adn db correctness